House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 walking barefoot

-Gravel costs less than solid materials like concrete and it comes in a wide variety of different styles and colors.
-It is comparatively easier to install and, in most cases, it is considered environmentally beneficial to the alternatives.
-The different appearance of different types of gravel means that you can find one that fits the aesthetics of your driveway or path.
+Gravel costs less than solid materials like concrete and comes in various styles and colors.
+It is comparatively easier to install, and in most cases, it is considered environmentally beneficial to the alternatives.
+The different appearance of different types of gravel allows you to select one that fits the aesthetics of your driveway or path.

 Although there are many factors to consider when choosing gravel, if you enjoy walking barefoot in the garden, you will want to find gravel that is comfortable on the feet.
-Avoid sharp edges and try to ensure that the gravel is large enough that it won’t get stuck in the skin, but not so large that it will be uncomfortable.
-Below are 6 of the best types of gravel to walk on with bare feet.
+Below are six of the best gravel types to walk on barefoot.

 divider 9